 White-red-white trails require individuals to be comfortable with their hiking skills and aware of potential rock falls and/or avalanches.
 As stated before, whenever hiking in the mountains, it is essential to be aware of your surroundings at all times!

-Never attempt to hike in poor weather conditions and always carry the supplies (backpack, water, food, maps, a layer for warmth, a telephone, wallet, first aid kit, Rega card, etc) you need for the duration of the hike.
+Never attempt to hike in poor weather conditions and always carry the supplies (backpack, water, food, a map of the area, a layer for warmth, a phone, wallet, first aid kit, Rega card, etc) you need for the duration of the hike.
 Be prepared for your hike by knowing the duration of the route, the physical demands of the hike and take breaks when necessary.

 Can you hike on white-red-white trails with children?